mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 A common practice for dealing with a large amount of JavaScript is dividing it into multiple chunks and loading them on demand.
 There are two main approaches we can apply:

 - **Route-based chunking** - the given JavaScript chunks correspond to one or more pages in the app.
 While the user navigates through the pages of the application they trigger network requests which download the associated with the target route chunk.
 - **Component-based chunking** - imagine one of the pages contains a heavy widget which is not very likely to be used by the user.
 We can simply move the JavaScript for this widget outside of the route chunk and download it on demand when the user intends to interact with the widget.
-This can be considered as a superset of the "Route-based chunking" category but, as I'll mention below, it's convenient to put it into a different category.
+This can be considered as a superset of the "route-based chunking" category but, as I'll mention below, it's convenient to put it into a different category.

 There are brilliant tools, such as [webpagetest](https://www.webpagetest.org/)<sup>[4]</sup> and [Lighthouse](https://developers.google.com/web/tools/lighthouse/)<sup>[5]</sup>, which tell us when we've done a poor job with the production build of our apps.
 Once they give us a bunch of pointers, it's our responsibility to fix the mess.
 One of the common warnings we get from Lighthouse, for instance, is that the JavaScript we include during the initial page load is too much.
 The logical approach, of course, is to apply either a component-based or a route-based chunking.